eccstartup/serverize/README.md

 1. stderr
 2. Ctrl-C, Ctrl-D, etc.
-3. Keep command until output is updated (now the command disappears as soon as you hit enter and comes back a while later)
-4. Notify via the web interface when the underlying process finishes execution, and report the exit status
+3. Notify via the web interface when the underlying process finishes execution, and report the exit status

 Dependency
 ----------